-The error status register is used to indicate controller or system errors.
+The error status register is used to register controller or system errors.
 In modem mode when the controller connects to the building control system (GLT) both when an error is detected and when it has been corrected, each change in the status of the error status register causes the controller to dial the control system.
+The error messages which have an effect on the error status register are listed in the table in bold.